 Whether you have been married for 30 years or 3 years, divorce is never an easy process to deal with.
 While going through this hardship in your life, you will still need to inform yourself of the financial decisions that will need to be made regarding the assets you and your spouse have accumulated through your marriage.
 Retirement funds are one of the most valuable assets people own, which leads to them becoming an on-going issue during divorce proceedings.
 However, sorting out the division of retirement assets is still a complicated problem since they are subject to tax implications.
 At Konicek Law, PLLC, the legal services are tailored to your specific needs.
-Konicek Law offers representation for a broad spectrum of family lawyers for civil litigation in Kingston to solve issues including divorce, modification of alimony and child support, determination of paternity, child support enforcement, department of revenue child support cases, domestic violence cases, enforcement and contempt actions, uncontested divorces, and prenuptial agreements.
+Konicek Law offers representation for a broad spectrum of family lawyers for civil litigation to solve issues including divorce, modification of alimony and child support, determination of paternity, child support enforcement, department of revenue child support cases, domestic violence cases, enforcement and contempt actions, uncontested divorces, and prenuptial agreements.

 Qualified Domestic Relations Order (QDRO)

-A Qualified Domestic Relations Order (commonly referred to as a QDRO), as you can check on their homepage, provides protection of your interests in these situations.
+A Qualified Domestic Relations Order (commonly referred to as a QDRO).
 A QDRO is a court order, judgement, or decree related to child support, alimony, or property rights that can also instruct your significant other’s pension plan on how to pay your portion of the benefits.
 Furthermore, a QDRO gives you protection and guarantees that funds can’t be taken out or separated from your account without penalties.

 On the contrary, never assume your rights to your retirement assets are covered due to the fact your divorce decree states you have rights to part of your spouse’s retirement funds.
 It’s important to note QDRO only applies to plans that are IRS tax-qualified and covered by the Employee Retirement Income Security Act.
 A QDRO doesn’t apply to military or government pensions, which are governed by other laws.
 Fortunately, you don’t need a QDRO to split up IRA and SEP assets.